paulsinclair51/briteTest/docs/Contributor_Guide.md

    - Use backticks for code identifiers.
    - Use fenced code blocks for file trees, examples, and commands.
    - Keep line lengths reasonable for GitHub rendering.
+   - Use boldface for a term or phrase when defining it
+   - Ccnform to formatting styles existing in the documentation.

 4. Writing Guidelines